akarshsomani/social-network/README.md

 # All the programs are written in python 3 with the help of package networkx.

-Some of the implementation of theorie of social networking are here.
+Some of the implementation of theory of social networking are here.

 Week2- Given some nodes add edges randomly until it is connected.